 - limiting its environmental footprint by managing energy consumption, emissions in natural environments (water, air, soil) and use of natural resources;

-- not to harm biodiversity and ecosystems during projects and operations especially when situated in sensitive natural environments;
+- managing impacts to biodiversity and ecosystems during projects and operations especially when situated in sensitive natural environments;

 - limiting its production of residual waste by supporting the circular economy.

 The Group has therefore identified the following main challenges in the realm of climate change: